IBM/tape-archive-api/readme.md

 ## Considerations and limitations
-The Tape Archive API is a prototype and has not been tested in production and in multi-user environments.
+The Tape archive REST API is a prototype and has not been tested in production and in multi-user environments.
 The author does not assume any liability for damages or other trouble when deploying this API.
 Contact the author if you need help implementing it in your environment.

 Consider the following limitations:
+- The API allows to inquire the file state (migrated, pre-migrated or resident) for a single file or a path and file name pattern.
+It does not currently allow specifying a list of files to be inquired.
 - The API uses synchronous recall and migrate calls.
 These can take longer times causing HTTP timeouts.
-- Migrate and recall request are immediatelly executed, this can lead to many simulataneous tape operations in the backend.
+- Migrate and recall request are immediately executed, this can lead to many simultaneous tape operations in the backend.
 - The API does not use any user authentication for incoming requests.
 - The API does not check if users requesting a migrate or recall are authorized to access the files to be processed.
+- The API currently only support IBM Spectrum Archive EE.
+In can be adapted to for other space management components.

 These limitations can be addressed, contact the author if you need help with this.